GeorgeCorbin/GT-Lax-App/firebase/public/players/bios/Matt_Seifert_bio.md

 - Shots: 58
 - Shooting Percentage: 34.5%

+Matt Seifert has been a standout midfielder for Georgia Tech, showcasing his offensive prowess and versatility over two seasons.
+He has played in 37 games, accumulating 34 points through 20 goals and 14 assists.
+His ability to win ground balls and contribute on both ends of the field makes him a valuable asset to the team.
 Matt aims to build on his impressive career as he enters the 2024-25 season, continuing to provide leadership and impact for the Yellow Jackets.